mosip/documentation/docs/user-guide.md

 ## Terms and Conditions Consent

 After logging in, partners will encounter a Terms & Conditions popup window.
-They must accept these terms; otherwise, they will be logged out.
+Partner must accept these terms; otherwise, they will be logged out.

 Also, upon logging in, partners will be prompted with a popup if there have been any changes to the Terms & Conditions since their last consent.